-This May, Arts Umbrella Theatre & Music presents five fabulous productions performed by talented young artists.
+This May, Arts Umbrella Theatre & Music presents five fabulous productions performed by talented emerging artists.

 Join us for a performance and be inspired by the creativity on stage.

-Written and performed by the Laboratory Theatre Troupe
+Performed and Created by the Laboratory Theatre Troupe

 Performed by the Musical Theatre Troupe